Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 470 Centre St.

 No ordinary tapas bar, Tres Gatos is the city’s “first full-service restaurant/book and music store,” according to its website.
 Formerly the book and music store Rhythm & Blues, Tres Gatos still sells books and music, and has a menu featuring classic tapas items, charcuterie, and appetizers, with an emphasis on local produce, fish, and meats.
 It also has a nice selection of classic and contemporary Spanish wines and hard-to-find brews.
 Based on the belief that “sharing good food, music, and books is essential to a happy life,” Tres Gatos has become enormously popular with locals.
 Seating varies from a bar to a large common table, several smaller standing bars, and a seasonal outdoor area.
+Be sure to check out their weekend brunch service, too.

 435 South Huntington Ave.